virtualcampfire/SessionJs/README.md

 - validate(sessionId): Checks if a session is valid (i.e., not expired).
 If the validation is true, the expiry time of a session is renewed

 - getUser(sessionId): Returns the user of a session.

+- updateUser(sessionId, user): Updates the user of a session.
+Returns true if changed

+- getSessionId(user): Returns the sessionId of a User